 On the Fence About Going to Therapy?

 When talking with someone who is ambivalent about therapy, we first seek to understand their ambivalence so we can know how it came to be.
 For those who have never participated in therapy, they may be dealing with the social stigma that only flawed or weak people seek therapy.
 Others may have had a previous therapy experience that was painful, difficult or just unproductive.
 Whatever the reason for the ambivalence, it is important we understand that reason because that greatly impacts the 'advice' we would offer.
 It mostly comes down to answering questions, de-mystifying the process and ensuring the client that the experience has the potential to be freeing, productive and effective for their specific needs.

 Important Factors for Choosing a Therapist

 The most influential factor of effective therapy is the alliance between the therapist and the client.
 It is very important clients have a positive 'gut' feeling about their therapist.
 Their ability to trust their therapist, believe in their skill and feel comfortable sharing their story and their vulnerabilities is critical to successful therapy.
 Unfortunately, knowing your therapist in this way only comes with talking to them (phone consultation) or meeting them.
-However when initially researching therapists, I encourage clients to ask about the therapeutic models they use for different situations and ensure these models are empirically supported with outcomes data to illustrate effectiveness.
-I also think location is very important.
+However when initially researching therapists, we encourage clients to ask about the therapeutic models they use for different situations and ensure these models are empirically supported with outcomes data to illustrate effectiveness.
+We also think location is very important.
 If it is difficult to travel to your therapist, you will experience stress as you try to get there for your appointments and this will likely impact the frequency of appointments and/or increase missed appointments which can hinder progress.